 How to Create a Stacked-paper Effect Login Form

-Login forms are an essential part of any dynamic website.
-They provide a mechanism for website users to access restricted content.
-In this tutorial, we will be exploring a lot of the CSS3 features like text-shadow, box-shadow, linear gradients and transitions to create a simple and elegant login form with a stacked-paper look.
+In this tutorial, we will explore various CSS3 features such as text-shadow, box-shadow, linear gradients, and transitions to create a simple and elegant login form with a stacked-paper look.

-The image above shows a preview of the login form that we will be building.
+The image above shows a preview of the login form we will be building.
 Ready to dive in?
 Let’s get started!

 How to Create a Beautiful CSS3 Search Box